 Susanne Slavick is an artist and curator whose work pursues empathic unsettlement through images that remind us of what we stand to lose after what we have lost already.
 Her traveling curatorial projects include Marx@200 (2018); Unloaded (2015) that examines gun violence in our culture; and Out of Rubble (Charta, 2011) featuring international artists who respond to the aftermath of war.

 Devan Shimoyama is a painter and photographer whose work reimagines black queer masculinity as both desirous and desirable through the use of narrative and self-portraiture.
 He is the recipient of the 2016 PULSE prize and recently staged a solo exhibition at The Andy Warhol Museum.

 Clayton Merrell grew up in Pittsburgh, PA, and Puerto Ordaz, Venezuela.
 He studied painting and printmaking at the Yale School of Art, where he earned an MFA in 1995.
 He was awarded a Fulbright Grant for research and creative work in Oaxaca, Mexico in 1996-97.
 His work is exhibited widely, with recent exhibitions at: Slow… Read more »

-Kristen Letts Kovak is the Senior Associate Dean of Student Affairs and Assistant Teaching Professor for the College of Fine Arts.
-She teaches undergraduate courses on drawing, painting, and aesthetic philosophy, including the intra-collegiate seminar, “Passport to the Arts”.
-She earned her undergraduate art degrees from Mercyhurst University before completing her MFA in Studio Art… Read more »
+Kristen Letts Kovak is the Senior Associate Dean for Academics and an Associate Teaching Professor in the College of Fine Arts.
+She teaches undergraduate courses on drawing, painting, and aesthetic philosophy, including the intra-collegiate seminar, “Passport to the Arts.”
+She studied painting, drawing, and theory at the Maryland Institute College of Art, where she received… Read more »